Learn how to remortgage, with expert guidance from Trussle's mortgage advisers

-Lenders tend to offer a low interest rate for a limited period (usually two to five years) on new mortgages.
+Lenders tend to offer a low interest rate for a fixed period (usually two to ten years) on new mortgages.
 But once this ends, you’ll move to their Standard Variable Rate(SVR).

 The SVR is usually quite high, so being on it makes your mortgage more expensive.
-Research we conducted found staying on the SVR could mean paying your lender up to £2,500 more in interest a year.(3)
+Research we conducted found staying on the SVR could mean paying your lender up to £2,500 more in interest a year.(1)

-Remortgaging to raise capital
+Remortgaging to release equity / raise capital

 This is also known as remortgaging to release equity.

 How do I remortgage to release equity?

 Equity is the property value minus the mortgage amount.
 So as you pay off more of your mortgage, your equity will increase.

 You can release some of this equity by remortgaging your home.
 The equity will be added to your outstanding mortgage balance and you’ll need to pay it off again over the remaining mortgage term.

 Remortgaging to consolidate debt

 If you have several debts, remortgaging could make them easier to manage.